Workforce Development Resources

 Workforce of Tomorrow

-MassDevelopment's AMP it up! program is building your workforce by promoting manufacturing as a top-tier career choice to middle and high school students.
-AMP it up! is part of the nationwide Dream It.
-Do it. initiative, which provides tools and strategies to help manufacturers and educators change the public perception of manufacturing, and inspires workers to pursue manufacturing careers.
+Find resources to help you promote manufacturing as a top-tier career choice to middle and high school students.
+Click on the links below to view past and current campaigns, tools, and strategies to help manufacturers and educators change the public perception of manufacturing, and inspires workers to pursue manufacturing careers.